zhou-lab/YAME/docs/docs/pack_unpack.markdown

 ## yame pack

-`yame papck` provides the functionality of packaging different inputs into `.cx` file for easier downstream analysis.
+`yame pack` provides the functionality of packaging different inputs into `.cx` file for easier downstream analysis.
 Note: please make sure that the input file match the dimension and order of the reference bed file.
 You can use [bedtools intersect](https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html) to match with the reference bed file.

 `yame pack` has the following format specification `-f`